1994 Notre Dame Fighting Irish football team

-The 1994 Notre Dame Fighting Irish football team represented the University of Notre Dame as an independent during the 1994 NCAA Division I-A football season.
-Led by ninth-year head coach Lou Holtz, the Fighting Irish compiled a record of 6–5–1 with a loss to Colorado in the Fiesta Bowl.
-The team played home games at Notre Dame Stadium in Notre Dame, Indiana.
+The 1994 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1994 NCAA Division I-A football season.
+In their ninth year under head coach Lou Holtz, the Irish compiled a 6–5–1 record, outscored opponents by a total of 318 to 239, and were unranked in the final AP and UPI polls.
+They were ranked No. 3 in the preseason AP poll, but lost to No. 6 Michigan, unranked Boston College and BYU, and No. 8 Florida State.
+They concluded the season with a loss to No. 4 Colorado in the Fiesta Bowl.